ArduPilot/ardupilot_wiki/common/source/docs/common-frsky-repurposed.rst

 FrSky Telemetry Using Repurposed Messages
 =========================================

+The original solution for transmitting Ardupilot telemetry data over the FrSky telemetry link was to reuse FrSky data messages meant for another purpose and/or reserved by FrSky for their sensors.
+For example in this protocol the Flight mode is sent using the tmp1 message instead of the temperature.
+If you are not using a temperature sensor on your vehicle, this will not cause any problem.
+If you intend to use other FrSky sensors, this telemetry protocol will cause conflicts with them.

 For information on how to connect the FrSky equipment together, please go :ref:`here <common-frsky-equipment>`.

 For information on how to configure ArduPilot for FrSky telemetry, please go :ref:`here <common-frsky-configMP>`.